RyanHolanda/tabnews-ios/README.md

 **To run tests from Xcode:**\
 Select the TabNews target in the debug version, and then, Product > Test

-## Updating Snapshot Tests
+## Updating Snapshots from Snapshot Tests
-To update snapshot tests, just to to `Snapshooter.swift` and change the variable updateSnapshots to true.
+To update Snapshots, just go to `Snapshooter.swift` and change the variable `updateSnapshots` to true.
 After updating, just set it as false again